keithws/jive-sdk/Readme.md

+# Why the fork exists

+This fork exists purely to resolve known vulnerabilities in dependencies since Jive seems to have abandoned this package.

 # Jive Node SDK

 This repository contains the Jive Node.js SDK to help you get started using the [Jive Development Platform](https://developer.jivesoftware.com).